Advertisment

 A child prodigy

-• She worked along with Charles Babbage and invented a computer program that she called “The plan”, which later became known as ‘The Analytical Engine of 1843’.
+• Ada worked along with Charles Babbage and invented a computer program that she called “The Plan”, which later became known as ‘The Analytical Engine of 1843’.

-• She also translated one of Charles Babbage’s Paper in English on his request.
+• She also translated one of Charles Babbage’s papers into English at his request.

 • Ada Lovelace's notes were labelled alphabetically from A to G. In note G, she describes an algorithm for the Analytical Engine to compute Bernoulli numbers.